 We must be dreaming

-Since the March lows, the MSCI World Index (ACWI) has climbed by 74%, and the S&P 500 has jumped 63%.
-Healthy companies like 3M Company
+Since the lows last March, the MSCI World Index (ACWI) has climbed nearly 70%, and the S&P 500 has jumped 62%.
+Otherwise healthy companies 3M

 There goes the alarm

-The short answer is no -- this can't be as prompt a recovery as some believe.
-Here are three reasons why I believe this rally is a castle made of sand:
+The short answer is no, this can't be as prompt a recovery as some believe.
+Here are three reasons why I believe this rally may be a castle made of sand:

-- Government spending: Unfortunately, it seems as though our tax dollars have been behind much of the rally.
-Bears point to the fact that car sales slowed after the Cash for Clunkers program ended, and home sales will probably become sluggish when the first-time buyer tax credit extension expires next year.
-Also, as the threat of inflation increases, and the public becomes more concerned with the ballooning of the Fed's balance sheet, government spending will slow.
-Magnus states, "If you don't have credit growth operating, it is hard to sustain spending while unemployment is still rising."
+Government spending: Unfortunately, it seems as though our tax dollars have been behind much of the rally.
+Bears point to the fact that car sales slowed after the Cash for Clunkers program ended, and home sales will probably become sluggish when the first-time-buyer tax credit extension expires.
+Also, as the public becomes more concerned with the ballooning of the Fed's balance sheet, government spending will slow.
+Magnus says, "If you don't have credit growth operating, it is hard to sustain spending while unemployment is still rising."
 In other words: Let's not count on the government to get us out of this mess.

 Interest rates: Central banks worldwide have kept interest rates as close to zero as possible, which has increased the flow of capital into the stock market.
-But many people believe low interest rates (cheap money) are one of the reasons we got into this fix and think the Fed will have to raise rates sooner than later.
-Would investors really be throwing their money into inconsistent and risky dividend stocks like World Wrestling Entertainment
+But many people believe low interest rates (cheap money) are one of the reasons we got into this fix and think the Fed will have to raise rates sooner rather than later.
+Would investors really be throwing their money into dividend stocks like Copano Energy

 This is no time to snooze